drone/drone-plugin-index/content/christophschlosser/drone-ftps/index.md

 FTP_PASSWORD
 : password used to login to the FTP server with the specified user

+FTP_USERNAME
+: Username used to login to the FTP server

 # Parameter Reference

-username
-: FTP username

 hostname
 : FTP host including the port